ooni/probe-cli/internal/enginenetx/DESIGN.md

 [      2.093708] <info> httpsDialer: [#2] TCPConnect 10.0.0.1:443... interrupted
 [      2.093718] <info> httpsDialer: [#1] TCPConnect 10.0.0.1:443... interrupted
 ```

+**Listing 11** Re with invalid cached state and valid bridge address.

 In this case, we pick up the right bridge configuration and successfully
 use it after two seconds.
 This configuration is provided by the `bridgesPolicy`.